Search engine optimization metrics: Google PageRank

 Google PageRank (Google PR) is one of the methods Google uses to determine a page's relevance or importance.
 Important pages receive a higher PageRank and are more likely to appear at the top of the search results.
 Google PageRank (PR) is a measure from 0 - 10.
 Google PageRank is based on backlinks.
 PageRank works by counting the number and quality of links to a page to determine a rough estimate of how important the website is.
 The underlying assumption is that more important websites are likely to receive more links from other websites.

 However, Google claims there will be no more PageRank updates, rendering this metric as outdated.
 As of 15 April 2016, Google has officially removed the PR score from their Toolbar.

+As of September 24, 2019, all patents associated with PageRank have expired.

 Alexa Traffic Rank

-Alexa Traffic Rank is based on the amount of traffic recorded from users that have the Alexa toolbar installed over a period of three months.
-A site's ranking is based on a combined measure of Unique Visitors and Pageviews.
+Alexa Traffic Rank is a deprecated metric, based on the amount of traffic recorded from users that have the Alexa toolbar installed over a period of three months.
+A site's ranking was based on a combined measure of Unique Visitors and Pageviews.
 Unique Visitors are determined by the number of unique Alexa users who visit a site on a given day.
 Pageviews are the total number of Alexa user URL requests for a site.
 Alexa's Traffic Ranks are for domains only and do not give separate rankings for subpages within a domain or subdomains.

 At the end of 2021, Amazon announced that the Alexa project was going to be discontinued on May 1, 2022.